polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 So far in this tutorial you've learned to create a runtime module as a Rust crate.
 You're now ready to replace the template logic with your own.
 If you're not sure what to code, check out one of our runtime modules in [tutorials](https://substrate.dev/en/tutorials).

 ## Publish your Module
 Once your module is no longer just a template, you should consider publishing it.
-We'll cover publishing your module to github here, but crates.io is another good option.
-Go ahead and [create a github repository](https://help.github.com/en/articles/create-a-repo) and [push your module's code](https://help.github.com/en/articles/pushing-to-a-remote) to it.
+We'll cover publishing your module to GitHub here, but Crates.io is another good option.
+Go ahead and [create a GitHub repository](https://help.github.com/en/articles/create-a-repo) and [push your module's code](https://help.github.com/en/articles/pushing-to-a-remote) to it.

 With the code on github, your module is properly published.
 Congratulations!
 We now need to update your node to use the code that is on github instead of a hard-coded file system path.